ubc-cpsc455-2024S/project-29_abd/README.md

 Are you dreaming of a multi-country adventure but are overwhelmed by planning?
 SoloExplorer empowers travelers to ditch the chaos and craft unforgettable solo journeys.

-Our platform simplifies itinerary creation, letting you build detailed plans for your dream escapes.
-Store travel journals, photos, and reviews alongside your personally crafted routes — access personalized recommendations based on your past adventures and interests.

-SoloExplorer goes beyond planning - it fosters connection.
+Ditch the spreadsheets and endless travel blog rabbit holes!
+SoloExplorer empowers you, the intrepid solo traveler, to conquer the burdens of planning and craft unforgettable adventures.

+Our platform streamlines the process, letting you build detailed itineraries for your multi-country dream escapes.
+Imagine having everything in one place: meticulously crafted routes, travel journals overflowing with stories, photos capturing memories, and reviews to guide you, the most efficient ways to get from A to B - stretching your budget.
+Plus, SoloExplorer goes beyond planning – it fosters connection.
 Share your itinerary with fellow explorers or keep it private.

-Engage with a community of solo travelers, swap stories, and glean valuable insider tips.
+Join a thriving solo travel community where you can swap stories, ask questions, and glean valuable insider tips – the kind that unlocks hidden gems and transforms your trip.
+Plan smarter, travel bolder.
+SoloExplorer: Your adventure awaits.

 ## Team Members